ptomulik/testmd/README.md

 Accepting package names (e.g. `apache22`) as the [name](#name-required)
 parameter was introduced for convenience in 0.2.0.
-However, package names in this form are ambiguous, meaning that port search may find multiple ports with matching the given package name.
+However, package names in this form are ambiguous, meaning that port search may find multiple ports matching the given package name.
 For example `'ruby'` package has three ports at the time of this writing  (2013-08-30): `ruby-1.8.7.371,1`, `ruby-1.9.3.448,1`, and `ruby-2.0.0.195_1,1` with origins `lang/ruby18`,